AchoVasilev/Dinner/README.md

 # Dinner
-This is a project using Clean Architecture and Domain-Driven Design
+This is a simple project using Clean Architecture and Domain-Driven Design